-And you’d have all sorts of issues with a version of the OS that works fine on your 5 year old Mac.
-But doesn’t run on your new Mac.
+And you’d have all sorts of issues with a version of the OS x that works fine on your 5 year old Mac.
+But doesn’t run on your new computer.

-On a new Mac you use Setup Assistant to build and set up your new Mac.
+On a new machine you use Setup Assistant to build and set up your new Mac.
 Your new Mac is at that point a fresh virgin install.

 Ready for your personal files and setup.

-Migration Assistant does a great job of transferring everything else.
-And the beauty of using Migration Assistant compared to manually moving everything yourself.
-Is that it puts things where they should be.
+And the beauty of using Migration Assistant compared to doing your Mac yourself.
+Is that the Mac Migration Assistant puts things where they should be.

-Your photos moved from where they were on your old Mac to where they should be on your new.
-Your music from iTunes on your old Mac to the Apple Music app on your new Mac.
+Photos moved from where they were on your old source Mac to where they should be on your new.
+Your music from your iTunes library on your old computer to the Apple Music App on your new Mac.
 Calendar entries from old to new.

 Migration Assistant works out which applications your new MacOS supports.
 And which applications no longer run because Apple replaced them.
 Like iPhoto now replace by Photos.